Beagle

 Pedigree papers: Dogs with pedigree papers from a recognized breed registry, such as the Kennel Club of India, may command a higher price due to the documentation of their purebred lineage.

-In general, certification can indicate a higher level of quality or expertise in a particular area, making the dog more valuable and potentially more expensive.
-However, it’s important to keep in mind that certification alone does not guarantee a healthy or well-behaved dog and that it’s still important to thoroughly research and consider other factors before purchasing a dog.
+However, it’s important to remember that certification alone does not guarantee a healthy or well-behaved dog and that it’s still important to thoroughly research and consider other factors before purchasing a dog.

 5- Season and current market pricing: